 Make sure you also carry a list of important contacts and pre-program some of them on your cell phone to make accessing emergency services in a crisis less stressful.

 A long-lasting rechargeable torch, rain covers, and bear spray are also good safety gear for longer camping trips.
-Bring along a satellite communicator, and a map to remain accessible in areas with spotty connectivity.
+If you are venturing into more remote areas, you may wish to bring along a satellite communicator, and a map to remain accessible in areas with spotty connectivity.

 18. Rain Suit